lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 _Why not omit the Image Header from the Linker Script?_

-Because the GCC Linker would compute the ROM addresses incorrectly.
+So that the GCC Linker can compute the ROM addresses correctly.
 Let's look again at the dumps of the Firmware BIN and Image Files...

 ![Firmware BIN vs Image File: Reset_Handler](https://lupyuen.github.io/images/dfu-image3.png)